triple-j/triple-j.github.io/_drafts/copy-linux-system.md

 and that it is attached to `/dev/sda`.
 Make sure you change the commands below to reflect your system before running them._

 First mount your new drive.
-Mount partitions as they will be on your finished system.
+Mount your partitions as they will be on your finished system to `/media/temp/`.

-Use [rsync][1] to copy the file to your new harddrive
+Then use [rsync][1] to copy the file to your new harddrive

 	rsync -aAXv --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*","/media/*","/lost+found"} /* /media/temp/